 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 "Attention 22 threats found", "WARNING!
-36 infections found!!!", "Activation Security Warning" are a few examples of other technical support scams.
-The Internet is rife with various schemes that employ different models to trick users into performing specific actions.
-Popular scam models include (but are not limited to): warnings about system infections, alerts that an essential piece of software is outdated, fake prize giveaways, ludicrous offers and deals.
-Regardless of what these schemes claim, request or demand - their end-goal is the same, to generate revenue to the scammers / cyber criminals behind them.
+36 infections found!!!", and "Activation Security Warning" are some examples of other technical support scams.
+The internet is rife with various schemes that employ different models to trick users into performing specific actions.
+Popular scam models include (but are not limited to) warnings about system infections, alerts that an essential piece of software is outdated, fake prize giveaways, amazing offers and deals.
+Regardless of what these schemes claim, request or demand, their purpose is identical: to generate revenue to the scammers/cyber criminals behind them.

 How did potentially unwanted applications install on my computer?

-PUAs are proliferated though download/install setups of other programs.
-This false marketing method of pre-packing regular software with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps, etc.) - increase the risk of inadvertently allowing bundled content onto the device.
-Select PUAs have "official" download webpages.
-Once clicked on, intrusive ads can execute scripts to download/install PUAs, without user permission.
+PUAs are proliferated though the download/install set-ups of other programs.
+This deceptive marketing method of pre-packing regular software with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. ignoring terms, skipping steps, etc.) increases the risk of inadvertently allowing bundled content onto the device.
+Note that some PUAs have "official" download web pages.
+Once clicked, intrusive ads can execute scripts to download/install PUAs, without users' permission.

-It is recommended to research software prior to download/installation.
-All downloads should be done from official and verified sources.
-Unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders - are considered to be untrustworthy, due to often offering deceptive and/or bundled content.
-When downloading/installing, it is advised to read terms, study all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, features and so on.
-It is just as important to exercise caution when browsing.
-Intrusive advertisements tend to appear ordinary and harmless, however they redirect to various questionable pages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with such adverts/redirects, users must check the system and immediately remove all dubious applications and/or browser extensions/plug-ins from it.
+You are advised to research all software prior to download/installation.
+All downloads should be performed from official and verified sources.
+Unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders are untrusted, since they can offer deceptive and/or bundled content.
+When downloading/installing, read the terms, study all available options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, features and so on.
+Exercise caution when browsing.
+Intrusive advertisements often seem normal and harmless, however, they can redirect to dubious pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter these ads/redirects, check the system and immediately remove all dubious applications and browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

-Text presented in "System Warning Alert" scam's pop-up window and background page:
+Text presented in "System Warning Alert" scam pop-up window and background page: